Jump to Navigation

 Credit Card Debt

 There is a lot of misinformation being spread about the new bankruptcy laws.
 Many credit card companies will tell debtors that credit card bills can no longer be discharged.
 However, this is not true.
-Most people with significant credit card debt can still obtain relief by filing bankruptcy.
+Most people with significant credit card debt can still obtain relief by filing for bankruptcy.

 Consumer Credit Counseling